Ironic process theory: Alternative

+Psychological reactance theory is an alternative explanation for ironic process phenomena.
+This theory suggests that humans have an innate need for freedom, and that when their autonomy is threatened they experience an unpleasant emotional arousal – reactance.
+Reactive thoughts and behaviours arise to guard their autonomy against the threat.
+In the case of the white bear experiment, participants felt a loss of freedom when they were asked not to think of a white bear.
+They then thought of the bear even more to reestablish their autonomy.

 In popular culture

 Similar ideas appear throughout popular culture and sayings, often with variations on animal and color, such as "It's as hard as trying not to think of a pink rhinoceros."

 Ironic process theory is also the basis for the mind game known as "The Game", which constitutes trying not to think about the Game.

 At the end of the 1984 movie Ghostbusters, the characters are asked to think of a form for the coming of Gozer.
 They instruct each other not to think of anything which sees.
 One of the team, Ray, thinking of what he considers to be an innocuous thought of the Stay Puft Marshmallow Man, who then terrorizes them.

-In an episode of Buzz Lightyear of Star Command, Mira uses Ironic Process Theory to outsmart the Emperor Zurg, who has stolen her mind reading powers.

 The idea figures heavily into the episode "White Bear" of British television series Black Mirror.

-In the DC Comic Emperor Joker, The Ironic Process is used by Superman to defeat the Joker had gained godlike powers from Mister Mxyzptlk.

-In the Web Series SanderSides, The Character of Logan brings up the "White Bear Experiment" while the gang is dealing with Intrusive Thoughts.